Logius-standaarden/API-Design-Rules/DesignRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         Resources and the underlying attributes should be defined in the Dutch language unless there is an official English glossary available.
+         Resources and the underlying attributes SHOULD be defined in the Dutch language unless there is an official English glossary available.
       </dd>
       <dt>Rationale</dt>
       <dd>
          The exact meaning of concepts is often lost in translation.
 Publishing an API for an international audience might also be a reason to define interfaces in English.
-         Note that glossaries exist that define useful sets of attributes which should preferably be reused.
+         Note that glossaries exist that define useful sets of attributes which SHOULD preferably be reused.
 Examples can be found at <a href="http://schema.org/docs/schemas.html">schema.org</a>.
       </dd>
       <dt>Implications</dt>
       <dd id="implications"></dd>